Theme Overview

 The Indigenous Knowledges (IK) Theme focuses on approaches to research that train and support students to engage Indigenous communities with a particular focus on Indigenist approaches and the ongoing relevance of Indigenous Knowledge.
 For participating faculty see the Indigenous Knowledges Theme website.

-The IK Theme offers full-time, research-based degrees.
+The IK Theme offers two full-time, degree options: either a thesis or a capstone project pathway.
 For research interests of Theme faculty members, please consult the Indigenous Knowledges Theme website.

 Theme Admission Requirements